DCAN-Labs/BIBSnet/docs/usage.md

                         Name of the stage to run first.
 By default, this will be the prebibsnet stage.
 Valid choices: prebibsnet, bibsnet, postbibsnet
-  -v, --verbose         Include this flag to print detailed information and
-                        every command being run by BIBSnet to stdout.
-                        Otherwise BIBSnet will only print warnings, errors, and minimal output.
   -w WORK_DIR, --work-dir WORK_DIR
                         Valid absolute path where intermediate results should be stored.
 Example: /path/to/working/directory